|Midsummer Night's Dream|

 Obayashi, Noriko.
 "Production Analysis of A Midsummer Night's Dream by Max Reinhardt in 1905."
 Bigaku 52, no. 2 (2001): 71-83.

-Richmond, Hugh M., "The Centrality of A Midsummer Night's Dream," in Teaching Shakespeare Today, ed.
-James E. Davis & Ronald E. Salomone, Urbana: National Council of Teachers of English, 1993, 254-62.
+Richmond, Hugh M. "The Centrality of A Midsummer Night's Dream."
+In Teaching Shakespeare Today, edited by James E. Davis and Ronald E. Salomone, 254-62.
+Urbana: National Council of Teachers of English, 1993.